Dr. Ivo H. DAALDER

 Partner, The Vistria Group; Former White House Deputy Chief of Staff for Policy in the Obama Administration, New York, United States

 Mona Sutphen has over 20 years’ experience advising multinational corporate, philanthropic, and institutional investors on the intersection of geopolitics, policy, and markets.

-She is a senior advisor at The Vistria Group, a Chicago-based private equity firm.
+She is partner at The Vistria Group, a Chicago-based private equity firm.
 Previously, she was a Partner at Macro Advisory Partners (MAP), where she led the firm’s US practice advising clients on emerging risks and opportunities across a range of sectors including energy/environment, technology, trade, sanctions, national security and fiscal policy matters, and related regulation.
 Prior to joining MAP, Ms. Sutphen was managing director at UBS AG, where she developed new tools for political risk evaluation impacting capital markets.